talhafareed2000/Vibez/README.md

 # VIbez
-This is music player for users audio files, with additional features and no paywall.
+This was a group project where we made music player for users audio files, with additional features like lyric search, music video search and no paywall.